whaakman/azure-docs.nl-nl/articles/cosmos-db/sql-api-sdk-node.md

 * Verschillende typefout oplossingen

 ### <a name="2.0.4"/>2.0.4</a>
-* Oplossingen Typ defenition probleem die is geïntroduceerd in 2.0.3
+* Oplossingen Typ definitie probleem die is geïntroduceerd in 2.0.3

 ### <a name="2.0.3"/>2.0.3</a>
 * Verwijder `big-integer` afhankelijkheid